zeflecron/AES-image-encryption-GUI/README.md

 # Extra notes
-test_image_2 in the dec_images cannot be opened because it was decrypted incorrectly (on purpose)
+test_image_2 in the dec_images cannot be opened because it was decrypted incorrectly (on purpose) everything was encrypted and decrypted using CTR mode (except test_image_2 using CFB)

 [Link for some of the test images](https://unsplash.com/@simonppt)